Netflix makes deals to appear on first U.S. cable boxes

 | LOS ANGELES/NEW YORK

-LOS ANGELES/NEW YORK Netflix Inc's (NFLX.O) streaming video subscription service will be integrated into TiVo Inc (TIVO.O) set-top boxes for customers of three of the smaller U.S. cable operators, the companies said on Thursday.
+LOS ANGELES/NEW YORK Netflix Inc's streaming video subscription service will be integrated into TiVo Inc set-top boxes for customers of three of the smaller U.S. cable operators, the companies said on Thursday.

 The deals with Atlantic Broadband, Grande Communications and RCN Telecom Services are the first in the United States to bring Netflix as an app to cable set-top boxes.
 The arrangements make it easier for consumers to access Netflix movies and TV shows on their television sets because they don't have to switch to another device like an Apple TV or Roku box.